Super

 single frame of animation must have been an immeasurably frustrating and

-challenging process, along with much "trial & error"
+challenging process, along with countless hours of "trial & error"

 experimentation.
 That said, let me be the first to congratulate UDON for